Working through this study unit will help you to:

 If you fancy a challenge, our custom quiz is here to push you further!
 Try this quiz on the contents of the mediastinum, or customise it to suit your needs.

-Innervation via esophageal plexus: parasympathetic innervation from vagus nerve (CN X), recurrent laryngeal nerve; sympathetic supply from cervical and thoracic sympathetic trunk and thoracic spinal nerves T5-T12
+Innervation via esophageal plexus: Parasympathetic innervation from vagus nerve (CN X), recurrent laryngeal nerve; sympathetic supply from cervical and thoracic sympathetic trunk and spinal nerves T5-T12

 Myenteric plexus (of Auerbach) and submucosal plexus (of Meissner) embedded in esophageal wall play role in regulating peristalsis